KhouryFinance/mortgage-quant/README.md

 value (lump investment), an annual interest rate, and the number of years you intend to invest.

-As we can see both present and future value functions output their reverse with miniscule inaccuracies.
-The reasons for these inaccuracies is explained above.

-This function can help home buyers determine whether or not it's worthwhile to pay for discount points.
+In the mortgage context this function can help home buyers determine whether or not it's worthwhile to pay for discount points (discount points lower the interest rate over the course of your loan in exchange for a lump sum paid in the present):

 ### Example: